-This manual documents the technical characteristics of the 2006 Prairie State Achievement Examination (PSAE) in light of its intended purposes.
+This manual documents the technical characteristics of the 2009 Prairie State Achievement Examination (PSAE) in light of its intended purposes.
 The PSAE is a two-day examination.
-Day 1 comprises the four tests of the ACT Test.
-Day 2 comprises two WorkKeys assessments (Applied Mathematics and Reading for Information) and an ISBE-developed Science Test.
+Day 1 comprises the five tests of the ACT.
+Day 2 comprises two WorkKeys assessments (Applied Mathematics and Reading for Information) and an ISBE-developed science test.

 Chapter 1 provides an overview of the PSAE.
 Chapter 2 provides evidence of validity of the PSAE in terms of the purposes for which the PSAE is to be used in Illinois.
 Chapter 3 provides evidence of the use of procedures and their results for sensitivity and bias reviews and DIF analysis.
-Chapter 4 shows documentation of the reliability, standard errors of measurement, and generalizability of the PSAE for all content areas of the PSAE.
+Chapter 4 shows documentation of the scaling process, reliability, measurement error, and generalizability of the PSAE for all content areas of the PSAE.
 Chapter 5 provides documentation of classification consistency for the PSAE.
 Chapter 6 documents the procedures for ensuring consistency of PSAE score meaning over time.
 Chapter 7 documents the quality control procedures for scoring, analysis, and reporting.
-Chapter 8 provides the results of the 2006 spring administration of the PSAE and Chapter 9 provides the results of the grade 12 retake in the fall of 2006.
+Chapter 8 provides the results of the 2009 administration of the PSAE and Chapter 9 provides results for the 2009 PSAE Illinois State Goals Reports.